— Permacrafters gets commissions for purchases made through links in this post. We encourage you to prioritize secondhand goods whenever possible. —

 - Collect ash in a large tub.
 WARNING: Don’t burn yourself.
 Ash can look deceivingly cool.
 It can actually remain hot for over 12 hours after a fire goes out.

 - Sift ash into a large bowl until you’ve collected 4 cups of sifted ash.
+WARNING: Make sure to do this outdoors, and potentially with a mask in case you are sensitive to the ash particles.

 - Add 9 cups of water.
 Mix.